amandasaffer/crater-remote-conf/conduct.md

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Crater Admins with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]
+Only permanent resolutions (such as bans) may be appealed.
+To appeal a decision of the working group, contact the Crater Admins at josh@crater.io with your appeal and the admins will review the case.

 ## 8. Scope